AedenLindelauf/Modelling-Week-Bosch/README.md

 The programs in this repository can be divided into three main parts (and their corresponding programs):

 1. Modelling of the thermoacoustic interaction based on an analytical solution to a linearised version of the problem.
+And using this simulation to obtain the Flame transfer function.
    - [Transfer Function](Transfer%20Function.py)

 2. Using numerical methods to approximately solve the $G$-equation.